 How We Can Help You

-With over 16 years of experience and a global presence, Abstracta is a leading technology solutions company specializing in AI software development and end-to-end software testing services.
+With over 16 years of experience and a global presence, Abstracta is a leading technology solutions company with offices in the United States, Chile, Colombia, and Uruguay.
+We specialize in software development, AI-driven solutions, and end-to-end software testing services.

+Our expertise spans across industries.
 We believe that actively bonding ties propels us further and helps us enhance our clients’ software.
-That’s why we’ve forged robust partnerships with industry leaders like Microsoft, Datadog, Tricentis, and Perforce BlazeMeter, empowering us to incorporate cutting-edge technologies.
+That’s why we’ve built robust partnerships with industry leaders like Microsoft, Datadog, Tricentis, Perforce BlazeMeter, and Saucelabs to provide the latest in cutting-edge technology.

 Follow us on Linkedin & X to be part of our community!